learnbyexample/100_page_python_intro/README.md

     <img src="./images/py_intro.png" width="320px" height="400px" />
 </p>

-The book also includes exercises to test your understanding.
+The book also includes exercises to test your understanding, which is presented together as a single file in this repo — [Exercises.md](./exercises/Exercises.md)

 See [Version_changes.md](./Version_changes.md) to keep track of changes made to the book.